EthicsCodes/hackers-ethic/CoE.md

 ## Hacker's Bond

-I solemnly pledge to uphold this Ethic and its tenets as outlined.
-I recognize these principles as the bedrock of productive, mutual cooperation and as fundamental to our collective success.
-Further, I dedicate myself to the advancement of the project and the well-being of its denizens, and to that end, will enact these values in all my dealings here, to the best of my ability.
+I pledge to steadfastly uphold this Ethic as outlined, committing first to think freely.
+As such, I recognize these tenets and their founding Ethos as the bedrock of productive, mutual cooperation, and so as essential to our collective success.
+Further, I dedicate myself to the advancement of the project and the well-being of its denizens, and to that end, will enact these values in all my dealings here.

 ### Tenets